University Honors College

 - Students must submit a completed University Honors College application, including supporting documents, to the University Honors College.

-- Admission is based on an overall evaluation of the student’s probability of success in the college, and not on any single criterion or formula.
+- Admission is based on an overall evaluation of the student’s probability of success rather than any single criterion or formula.
 In general, students applying to the University Honors College from high school or transferring into the program with previous college-level work must have at least a 3.00 GPA, and show strong evidence of ability to reach and maintain a 3.50 GPA level at UAA within a reasonable time.
 However, the initial GPA entrance requirement should be interpreted as a general guideline, and not as an absolute criterion; all students who believe that they can succeed and benefit in an honors program are encouraged to apply.
-Applicants may be asked for additional information or invited for an interview.

 - Students must meet all General University Requirements, General Education Requirements (GERs), school/college requirements and major requirements as printed in the UAA Catalog.